How to Kill Bugs Humanely

 I oppose insect farming because it causes suffering to large numbers of animals (Tomasik "Why I Don't ...").
 However, it can still be instructive to learn about how insect farms kill their victims.
 Some (though unfortunately not all) insect farms freeze insects to slaughter them.
 In King (2014), Robert Nathan Allen explains regarding farmed insects: "when they're culled we lower the temperature so that there's no violent death or change in state (because insects are exothermic their metabolism slows until they go into a coma-like sleep without any pain)."

-Without more study of this issue, it's not totally obvious to me if freezing is indeed humane.
+Without more study of this issue, it's unclear to me if freezing is indeed humane.
 As I mention below, entomologists are uncertain on the matter.
 However, it does seem plausible that freezing is qualitatively different for an ectotherm than it would be for us, especially an ectotherm that cools quickly due to a small mass-to-surface-area ratio.
 An endotherm put in a freezer will use its energy reserves to actively fight the cold temperature; it will remain conscious and distressed for a while.
 In contrast, it may be that a small ectotherm put in a freezer "shuts down" after a few seconds or minutes, because it's too cold for bodily functions (including neuronal firing) to occur.

 starsplusplus (2014, "How do ...") says about disposing of excess crickets: "The most humane and efficient way of disposing of them, especially if you have large numbers, is to tip them into a bag, seal it closed and place the bag in the freezer for 24 hours.
 (You can double-bag it if you're worried about contaminating your food.)" starsplusplus (2014, "How do ...") argues that "Insects are ectothermic, which means that in cold temperatures their metabolism just slows down until they die.
 The insects go into a cold-induced coma from which they do not recover."